-The calibration of the TIME BASE and VERTI-CAL AMPLITUDE controls are dependent on the acceleration voltage applied to the cathode-ray tube.
-If it is suspected that the calibrations are off, the high-voltage supply should be checked with an accurate meter of at least 20,000 ohms-per-volt sensitivity.
-The supply voltage should be adjusted to -1800 volts from the cathode (pin 3) of the CRT to ground by means of the potentiometer R817 marked H.V.
+The calibration of the TIME BASE and VERTICAL AMPLITUDE controls are dependent on the acceleration voltage applied to the cathode-ray tube.
+If it is suspected that the calibrations are off, the high-voltage supply should be checked with an accurate meter of at least 20,000 ohmsper-volt sensitivity.
+The supply voltage should be adjusted to -1800 volts (for serial numbers before 350) or -1650 (for serial numbers above 350) from the cathode (pin 3) of the crt to ground by means of the potentiometer R817 marked H.V.
 ADJUST.
 If more convenient, this reading may be made from the plate of V804 (heavy green lead) to ground.
 V804 is the lower rectifier tube located under the shield.